How To Create a Strong Password (With Examples of Good Passwords)

 What do good passwords look like?

-Creating a strong password is often the first step to learning how to stay safe online.
-Depending on the types of online services you use, a password could be the key to unlocking your bank account and credit card information or personal information such as your phone number or home address.
+Creating strong passwords is often the first step to learning how to stay safe online.
+Depending on the online services you use, a password could be the key to unlocking your bank account and credit card information or personal information such as your phone number or home address.

 Character count